 2. Chlorine residual limit is applicable only to sand washing facilities that use municipal water supply as wash water.
+Does not apply to Eliot Facility.

 3. Exceedance of pH limit will not constitute a violation of the WDRs if the discharger demonstrates that the source water is also high in pH and the high pH in its discharge effluent is not caused by the facility's operation.